Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Feedback Vertex Set for -free graphs

-The algorithm now considers all $O(n^4)$ possible options of choosing a set $D$ of at most four connectors.
-We first check whether $G[D\cup R]$ is a $T$-forest.
-If not, then we discard our choice of $D$.
-Else, we put the vertices of $D$ in $O$ together with any vertex that is not in $T$ and that is not adjacent to any vertex of the set $R$ that we consider.
-Then, as $G[D\cup R]$ is a $T$-forest and by our choice of $D$, the graph $R\cup O$ is a $T$-forest, and we remember the weight of $S_T=V\setminus (R\cup O)$.
+We now consider all ${\mathcal O}(n^4)$ possible choices for a set $D$ of at most four connectors.
+For each set $D$ we do as follows.
+We first check that $G[D\cup R]$ is a $T$-forest and that there are no two vertices in $D$ with a neighbour in the same $A_i$; if either of these two conditions is not satisfied, then we discard our choice of $D$.
+If both conditions are satisfied, then we put the vertices of $D$ in $O$, together with any vertex that is not in $T$ and that is not adjacent to any vertex of $R$.
+Then, as $G[D\cup R]$ is a $T$-forest and no two vertices in $D$ are adjacent to the same component $A_i$, the graph $G[R\cup O]$ is a $T$-forest, and we remember the weight of $S_T=V\setminus (R\cup O)$.

-We note that in the above, we may have computed a set~$O$ that is disconnected or that contains even vertices.
+We note that in the above, we may have computed a set~$O$ that is disconnected or that contains forest vertices.
 So our algorithm might compute some solutions more than once.
-However, we can compute each solution in Case~1 in polynomial time, and the total number of solutions we compute in Case~1 is $O(n^8)\cdot O(n^4)=O(n^{12})$, which is polynomial as well.
+However, we can compute each solution in Case~1 in polynomial time, and the total number of solutions we compute in Case~1 is ${\mathcal O}(n^8)\cdot {\mathcal O}(n^4)={\mathcal O}(n^{12})$, which is polynomial as well.
 Hence, out of all the mixed solutions we found so far, we can safely pick a solution $S_T=V_T\setminus (R\cup O)$ with minimum weight, as the output for Case~1.